Best High Schools for Sports in Every State

 Bottom Line: Arlington Memorial High School

-Soccer is one of the most popular high school sports in Vermont, and Arlington Memorial is really good at it.When it comes to heavyweight sports such as football and basketball, Vermont is the least-represented states in the major sports leagues.
+When it comes to heavyweight sports such as football and basketball, Vermont is the least-represented state in the major sports leagues.
 It has produced just seven NFL players and one NBA player, all-time, and both of those are the fewest of any sport.

 But soccer is a popular and thriving sport in "The Green Mountain State," and the Arlington Eagles have developed highly successful boys and girls soccer programs.
-Both teams have been competing neck-and-neck for supremacy as they each have won eight state championships, including dual titles in 2018.
+Both teams have been competing neck-and-neck for supremacy as they each have won at least eight state championships, including dual titles in 2018.
 It was the boys’ first title since 1995 while the girls repeated after also winning in 2017.

 Virginia: Hampton High School